ErikKaum/zig-build-mlx/README.md

 - [ ] Metal JIT
 - [ ] Shared libs

 Besides these there are a bunch of TODOs in the `build.zig` file to double check that we're actually porting the functionality from CMake correctly.
+Also the build could probably be faster, I doubt things are done optimally now.

 ## Usage